bokajgd/Language-Analytics-Exam/README.md

 git clone https://github.com/bokajgd/Language-Analytics-Exam
 ```

-Then, proceed to execute the Bash script provided in the repository for initialising a suitable virtual environment:
+Redirect to the directory to which you cloned the repository and then, proceed to execute the Bash script provided in the repository for initialising a suitable virtual environment:

 ```bash
 ./create_venv.sh